Kcnarf/myContacts/README.md

 ###Main functionnal purpose:###
 managing Contacts,
-where a Contact is identify with an 'alias' and provides various personnal/professionnal (eg. mails/phones)
+where a Contact is identify with an 'alias' and provides various personnal/professionnal mails and phones

 ###Expected functionnal features:###
  - list, create, read, update, delete Contacts